saidvandeklundert/notes/C/extend_python/README.md

 After this, you can make things easy for yourself and put in place a `setup.py` file that compiles the source code and installs it as a module for you.
 If you do this, you do not have to worry about whereto you are compiling or where the file you need to import is.

+Some things about the C-extension up front:
+- the C extension will be 1 file called `c_extension.c`
+- the Python setup file will be used to build the extension and install it as a module called `c_extension`
+- the function that we will expose from C to Python will be called `multiplier`

 Let's first focus on the necessary C code.

-## The C extension
+## Creating the C extension

 Our C-extension will provide a function that will be called `multiplier`.
 The C code is the following: